 Oil gilding for use in tough conditions, in wind and adverse weather

-Current products no longer have anything in common with the original oil-sizes made using linseed oil.
+Current products no longer have anything in common with the original oil-sizes made from linseed oil.
 As a result of the chemical regulations introduced in order to restrict VOCs (volatile organic compounds), the world of gilding has also changed.

 Criteria that are important for durable gilding with a high sheen